alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/kubernetes-deployment.md

 #### Scenario Description

-For service fusion limiting and peak and valley cutting in the context of high traffic, SCA communityprovide a scenario** where users make likes for products**.
+For service fusion limiting and peak and valley cutting in the context of high traffic, SCA community provide a scenario** where users make likes for products**.
 In this scenario, we provide two ways to deal with high traffic.

 - Sentinel binds specified gateway routes on the gateway side for fusion degradation of services.
 - RocketMQ performs traffic clipping, where the producer sends messages to RocketMQ under high traffic requests, while the consumer pulls and consumes through a configurable consumption rate, reducing the pressure of high traffic direct requests to the database to increase the number of likes requests.